operator-framework/enhancements/enhancements/image-references.md

 - upstream operator manifests must not be required to know how common names or references change when built in a downstream pipeline
-- no prescriptive statement is made about the specific format or contents of the bundle image layer; any will be transparently supported as an output
+- no prescriptive statement is made about the specific format or contents of the bundle image layers; any will be transparently supported as an output

 ## Proposal